madjestic/Euterpea25/README.md

 Bugs still found in the GitHub version should be reported using the issues page: https://github.com/Euterpea/Euterpea2/issues

 PULL REQUESTS WILL *NOT* BE IGNORED.
-Bug fixes should be submitted through the issues page with a detailed explanation of the alterations.

 Please send any other questions and comments to Donya Quick (donyaquick@gmail.com).